-- (c) Prevent the recurrence of any misconduct. - 3.
-Reasonable steps taken pursuant to subsection 2 may include, without limitation: - (a) Increased monitoring, supervision or security at locations or activities where the alleged incident of sexual misconduct occurred; - (b) Providing additional training and educational materials for students and employees; or

-(c) Ensuring a complainant, is informed of and has access to

-- 4. If an institution within the System grants a request for confidentiality or to not take any investigative or disciplinary action pursuant to subsection 1, the institution shall inform the complainant that the ability of the institution to respond to the report of the alleged incident of sexual misconduct will be limited by the request. - 5.
-If an institution within the System determines that it cannot grant a request for confidentiality or to not take any investigative or disciplinary action pursuant to subsection 1, the institution shall: - (a) Inform the complainant of the determination before disclosing the identity of the complainant or initiating an investigation; - (b) Provide supportive measures for the complainant; and - (c) If requested by the complainant, inform the respondent that the complainant asked the institution not to take investigative or disciplinary action against the respondent. - Sec.
-26. 1.
-In conducting an investigation of an alleged incident of sexual misconduct pursuant to section 24 of this act, an institution within the System shall: - (a) Provide the complainant and the respondent the opportunity to identify witnesses and other evidence to assist the institution in determining whether an alleged incident of sexual misconduct has occurred; - (b) Inform the complainant and the respondent that any evidence available to the party but not disclosed during the investigation might not be considered at a subsequent hearing; and - (c) Equitably collect and use evidence, including, without limitation, providing that: - (1) Except as otherwise authorized by this section, an investigator may not consider the sexual history of a complainant or respondent; - (2) An investigator may not consider any previous or subsequent sexual history between the complainant and any party other than the respondent unless the history is directly relevant to prove that any physical injuries alleged to have been inflicted by the respondent were inflicted by another person; and
+- (a) Respond to the report of the alleged incident of sexual misconduct while maintaining the confidentiality of the complainant; - (b) Limit the effects of the alleged incident of sexual misconduct; and - (c) Prevent the recurrence of any misconduct. - 3.
+Reasonable steps taken pursuant to subsection 2 may include, without limitation: - (a) Increased monitoring, supervision or security at locations or activities where the alleged incident of sexual misconduct occurred; - (b) Providing additional training and educational materials for students and employees; or - (c) Ensuring a complainant is informed of and has access to appropriate supportive measures. - 4.
+If an institution within the System grants a request for confidentiality or to not take any investigative or disciplinary action pursuant to subsection 1, the institution shall inform the complainant that the ability of the institution to respond to the report of the alleged incident of sexual misconduct will be limited by the request. - 5.
+If an institution within the System determines that it cannot grant a request for confidentiality or to not take any investigative or disciplinary action pursuant to subsection 1, the institution shall: - (a) Inform the complainant of the determination before disclosing the identity of the complainant or initiating an investigation; - (b) Make available supportive measures for the complainant; and - (c) If requested by the complainant, inform the respondent that the complainant asked the institution not to take investigative or disciplinary action against the respondent.